 Digital Advertising: The Key to Unlocking Dollars, From the Client Perspective

-In the world of advertising, if it's not linked to digital media, if it's not accountable, or if it doesn't have granular measurement, it's not relevant.
-This panel brings advertisers together in a frank and detailed discussion on what clients want from your digital assets, and what advertisers need in general to enhance and increase their return on their investment in them.
+This panel brings advertisers together in a frank and detailed discussion on what clients want from your digital assets, and their expectations for return on investment.
 What do they need specifically from radio stations in terms of both content and accountability -- and what's the best way for stations to present their digital platforms?
-What key elements should be part of every proposal?
 What tools provide the kind of measurement that meshes digital delivery with broadcast ratings?
 Get the perspective from key advertising agencies, in elementary terms, about what every radio rep, manager, and owner needs to know.

 How Radio's Automotive Dominance Will Change: What You Need to Know to Take Advantage of Changes on the Auto Dashboard